TheJonassss/SpoorType-Search/README.md

 ## What it is not

 - **Not for fonts outside Google Fonts.** Self-hosted (commercial) foundries, Adobe Fonts, print: out of scope.
-- **Not a text search.** It doesn't look for the font's name across the web (that was tried and dropped — too noisy).
+- **Not a text search.** It doesn't look for the font's name across the web.
 It detects real usage in site code.
 - **Not a font identifier.** No image recognition.
 - **Not a foundry or marketplace.** It doesn't sell or host fonts.